Understand Your Business Structure

 Once you’ve decided on the business structure, the next step is to choose a unique and memorable name for your real estate company.
 Your business name should reflect your brand and be easily recognizable.

 Check the availability of the name by searching your state’s business registry and the U.S. Patent and Trademark Office database to ensure it isn’t already in use or trademarked.
+Additionally, consider securing a matching domain name for your company’s website to establish your online presence.

 Register Your Business